Citrus unshiu

 Citrus unshiu is a semi-seedless and easy-peeling citrus species, also known as the satsuma mandarin or Japanese mandarin.

 Nomenclature

-The unshiu is known as wēnzhōu mìgān (温州蜜柑 (溫州蜜柑)) in China, and mikan in Japan (or formally (温州蜜柑, unshū mikan), the Japanese reading of the characters used in Chinese).
-In both languages, the name means "honey citrus of Wenzhou" (a city in Zhejiang province, China).
+The Chinese name for the fruit is Wenzhou migan (温州蜜柑), which means "Wenzhou honey citrus".
+The same name is pronounced Unshū mikan (温州蜜柑) in Japanese, which is the origin of the scientific name unshiu.
+In Japan, the common name mikan usually refers to this species unless otherwise stated.

 An alternative Chinese name, wúhé jú (无核橘 (無核橘)), means "seedless mandarin".

 One of the English names for the fruit, satsuma, is derived from the former Satsuma Province in Japan, from which these fruits were first exported to the West.

 The Afrikaans name naartjie is also used in South African English.
 It came originally from the Tamil word nartei, meaning citrus.

 Classification

 Under the Tanaka classification system, Citrus unshiu is considered a separate species from the mandarin.
 Under the Swingle system, unshius are considered to be a group of mandarin varieties.
 Genetic analysis has shown the Satsuma to be a highly inbred mandarin-pomelo hybrid, with 22% of its genome, a larger proportion than seen in most mandarins, coming from pomelo.
 It arose when a mandarin of the low-pomelo Huanglingmiao or kishumikan variety (placed in C. reticulata by Tanaka) was crossed with a pomelo or pomelo hybrid, then the resulting cultivar was backcrossed with another Huanglingmiao or kishumikan mandarin.